Ashton Gate Stadium

-There are 7 accessible toilets, 2 in the Atyeo stand and 5 in the Dolman stand and a further 10 in the West Stand which are all accessible from the shared concourse.
+There are 17 accessible toilets, 2 in the Atyeo stand, 5 in the Dolman stand and a further 10 in the West Stand which are all accessible from the shared concourse.
 The club shop is accessible for all fans and does not have a low level serving counter.
 Catering kiosks in the home and away sections do not have low level serving counters and so are not fully accessible.

 Accessible services & information

 The club does not have a hearing loop.
 Match commentaries are available via 12 headsets available by booking prior to the game at the ticket office.
 Match commentary is provided via the local hospital radio service.
 The supporters must ensure that adequate insurance cover is in place for the headset.
 Facilities for assistance dogs are available.
 Rest points are available on the concourses inside the stadium.
 The club also has 2 wheelchairs which can be used by fans free of charge.